About Us

 Student Trainer, Equitation Science International

-Nicki has competed in dressage, show-jumping and eventing, gained her Equestrian Australia Coaching qualification in 1996, and has been principal trainer at Kersbrook Equestrian Centre for three decades.
+Nicki has trained and competed in dressage, showjumping and eventing.
+She gained her Equestrian Australia Coaching qualification in 1996 and has been principal trainer at Kersbrook Equestrian Centre in South Australia for more than three decades.

 Kristy Kelly